Dampening parameter distributional shifts under robust control and gain scheduling: Numerical simulations

 Figure~\ref{fig:distShifts} illustrates the resulting distributional shifts after applying each of the controllers $K_{LQR}$, $K_{robust}$, and $K_{DC}$ (left to right, in the same order as the subplots).
 The x-axis of all the subplots corresponds to the $(1,2)$ entry of the state matrices $A_k^{LQR}, A_k^{robust}, A_k^{DC}$, while the y-axis corresponds to the $(2,1)$ entry of the input matrices $B_k^{LQR},B_k^{robust},B_k^{DC}$.
 Notice the ``leakage'' in the parameters in the $K_{LQR}$ and $K_{robust}$ cases outside of the grid distributions, which eventually results in divergence and instability of the closed-loop system.

-The instability after applying $K_{LQR}$ is justifiable because this controller assumes the system to be exactly the linear local approximation at the origin, which is not true; the system is nonlinear.
-On the other hand, although $K_{robust}$ provides some modeling flexibility in that the system is described by a difference inclusion over a grid rather than exactly one equation at the origin, the state-input data, under $K_{robust}$, can travel beyond the grid, and thus it is no longer described by the difference inclusion used in the design of $K_{robust}$, hence not satisfying the premise of the quadratic stability condition.
-In contrast, our data-conforming robust control $K_{DC}$ enforces some consistency of the closed-loop system state-input data with the grid data, therefore dampening parameter distributional shifts and solidifying the assumption of the difference inclusion as a model.

 We repeat the above four steps, from the sampling step (i) to the evaluation of the state-input trajectories of the three controllers $K_{DC}, K_{robust}, K_{LQR}$, for 1,000 times.
 We then count the number of stable simulations resulting from each control gain based on the boundedness of the state under some norm (in particular, we use the infinity norm $\lVert x_k \rVert_{\infty} \geq 100$ as an instability check), pointwise in time for $500$ time steps.
-The percentages of the stable simulations are shown in Table~1, making obvious the effectiveness of the data-conforming control design framework in improving the stability guarantees of robust and gain- scheduling control.
+We report the percentages of the stable simulations in Table~1.

+The instability after applying $K_{LQR}$ is due to the assumption that the system will be very close to the origin, which is turned out to be wrong. $K_{robust}$ shows some improved results since it is built on the modeling flexibility of the difference inclusion over a grid.
+However, the state-input data, after applying $K_{robust}$, can be distributed differently than the grid points $(x_i,u_i)$, thus, it is no longer described by the difference inclusion used in its design, invalidating the premise of the quadratic stability condition.
+In contrast, our data-conforming $K_{DC}$ enforces the consistency of the closed-loop system state-input data with the grid data, dampening parameter distributional shifts and solidifying the assumption of the difference inclusion as a model.